AmpliconSuite/AmpliconRepository/README.md

 - Clone repo using https, ssh, or GitHub Desktop to your local machine

 ## 2. Set up the virtual environment and install packages:
-- In a terminal window, move to the cloned Github repo
+- In a terminal window, move to the cloned GitHub repo
 - Go to the AmpliconRepository top level directory (should see `requirements.txt`)
 #### Option A: Using python's environment manager
 - Create a new Python virtual environment: